MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/strategy.md

 > "**Senior leadership’s vision and support are—by far—the strongest drivers of success**"
 > From [The AI Strategy Roadmap: Navigating the stages of value creation](https://www.microsoft.com/microsoft-cloud/blog/2024/04/03/the-ai-strategy-roadmap-navigating-the-stages-of-value-creation/)

-Consider the importance of getting early buy-in from stakeholders and leadership to ensure the success of your generative AI initiatives:
+Consider the importance of getting early buy-in from stakeholders and leadership to ensure the success of your generative AI initiatives.

+**Recommendations:**

 - **Consider AI in decision-making**
   - Regularly communicate the strategic importance of AI to the entire organization.